-But, there hasn’t been a batch of new students graduating from Lifebook Online since COVID-19 really hit the fan.
+This is especially true since the pandemic started.
 I’m really interested to see how the new students feel along the way and what they get out of it during this time.

-Personally, I’ll be digging into the 12 categories of my Lifebook soon.
-My life is different than it was even a few months ago, and I think that a lot of things are going to be different for me after COVID-19 flattens out.
+Personally, I’ve been digging into the 12 categories of my Lifebook quite a bit throughout this time.
+My life is different than it was at the beginning of 2020 – it’s different than it was even a few months ago!
+And I think that a lot of things are going to be different for me after the pandemic levels out.

 Digging Into Lifebook’s 12 Categories Can Help You Figure Things Out During This Different Time